Synthetics Test Settings

 Once a Transaction test is configured and running, here's how to see the results:

-1. In the Tests List on the TCC landing page, click the link to the test.
+1. In the Tests List on the TCC landing page, click the link to the test (the name of the test in the Test column).

 2. On the resulting Test Details page, choose a subtest in the Test Details Table at the bottom of the Results tab, and click the Details button at the right of that row.